Emirates Flight 521

-Emirates Flight 521 was a scheduled international passenger flight from Thiruvananthapuram, India, to Dubai, United Arab Emirates, operated by Emirates using a Boeing 777-300.
+Emirates Flight 521 was a scheduled international passenger flight from Thiruvananthapuram, India, to Dubai, United Arab Emirates, operated by Emirates using a Boeing 777.
 On 3 August 2016, the aircraft, carrying 282 passengers and 18 crew, crashed while landing at Dubai International Airport.

 All 300 people on board survived the accident; 32 occupants were injured and 4 occupants were seriously injured.
 An airport firefighter died during the rescue operation; another seven firefighters were injured.
-The accident is the only hull loss involving an Emirates aircraft.
+The accident is the first hull loss involving an Emirates aircraft.

 Background

 Aircraft

 The aircraft involved was a Boeing 777-31H, registered as A6-EMW with serial number 32700, and line number 434.
 It was powered by two Rolls-Royce Trent 892 engines and was 13 years old, first flying on 7 March 2003.
 It was delivered new to Emirates on 28 March 2003, and had logged 58,169 flight hours in 13,620 takeoff and landing cycles before the accident.